2021 COURSE DATES

 BEFORE you register for the 1 Day Requalification Course you MUST obtain a valid 5-digit Authorization Code.
 To obtain your Authorization Code please TEXT your 7 digit SN# to 604-229-5984.
 If you do not know your SN#, contact BCCSA at 604-636-3675 or 1-877-860-3675

-During severe weather conditions, Roadmasters Safety Group may make the decision to cancel or reschedule classes based on transportation and safety issues for everyone involved.
+During severe weather conditions, Roadmasters Safety Group may make the decision to cancel or reschedule classes based on transportation and safety issues.

 HeartSafe offers a wide range of first aid, paramedical and safety courses.
 HeartSafe has been Victoria’s premier first aid training institute since 1999, providing the highest quality instruction with help from knowledgeable, experienced staff. www.heartsafeems.com (844) 375-0291 firstname.lastname@example.orgRead More